fntneves/laravel-transactional-events/README.md

 'transactional' => ['App\Events']
 ```

-Choose specific events that should always bypass the transactional layer, i.e., should be handled by the default event dispatcher.
+Choose the events that should always bypass the transactional layer, i.e., should be handled by the default event dispatcher.
 By default, all `*ed` Eloquent events are excluded.

 ```php
 'excluded' => [